revati-thakur/Book-Store-Management-SQL-Project/README.md

 SQL Workbench

 # Project Outcome
-The project demonstrates practical SQL skills for database management, business reporting, sales analysis, customer analytics, and inventory tracking.
+This project demonstrates practical SQL skills in database design, data analysis, sales reporting, customer analytics, and inventory management.
+It showcases the ability to work with relational databases and extract meaningful business insights using SQL queries.